SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

 We evaluate the performance of the \textsc{SC3D} on different benchmark and synthetic dynamical systems intended to investigate various aspects of temporal causal discovery such as chaotic dynamics, nonstationarity and nonlinear long-range dependencies.
 Details of these datasets and governing equations are mentioned in Appendix~\ref{app:datasets}.

-\subsubsection{Lorenz96 - chaotic dynamics.}
+\subsubsection{Lorenz-96 chaotic dynamics}

-The performance is next evaluated in Lorenz96 system, a commonly used chaotic benchmark with sparse local interactions.
+The performance is next evaluated in Lorenz-96 system, a commonly used chaotic benchmark with sparse local interactions.
 Here, the causal relationships are purely lagged with no instantaneous effects and the ground truth reveals fixed indegree pattern.
 Thus, we study the lagged recovery in terms of top-$k$ approach with $k=3$ incoming edges per target, along with aggregated AUROC and AUPRC capturing threshold independent ranking performance.

-\cref{tab:lorenz96} presents the results at a representative dimension $d=20$. \textsc{SC3D} attains the lowest top-$k$ structural error among all beslines while exhibiting significantly lower variances across seeds.
+\cref{tab:lorenz96} presents the results at a representative dimension $d=20$. \textsc{SC3D} attains the lowest top-$k$ structural error among all baselines while exhibiting significantly lower variance across seeds.
 Moreover, it attains the highest AUROC and AUPRC, showcasing accurate and stable ranking of the true causal parents in this chaotic regime.
-In contrast, DYNOTEARS and cMLP (Neural Granger) behave similarly to random rankings and show much higher structural error, while PCMCI+ shows high error and variability.
-Overall these results prove \textsc{SC3D} remains robust under challenging lag-only dynamics while also maintaining scalability and stability.
+Among the baseline methods, the two best-performing algorithms are PCMCI+ and TECDI, yet both obtain substantially larger SHD$_A$ and lower AUPRC values compared to \textsc{SC3D}.
+In contrast, NTS-NOTEARS performs better than the baseline algorithms (DYNOTEARS and NeuralGC), whose AUROC values are close to random ranking, yet it still lags trails the strongest methods in termns of both structural recovery and ranking performance.
+Overall these results showcase \textsc{SC3D} remains robust under challenging lag-only dynamics while also maintaining scalability and stability.